nol166/pipeline/README.md

 ## Some terms to keep in mind

 MongoDB uses **MongoDB Query Language (MQL)** to describe queries.
-MQL is a subset of the JavaScript language.
 MQL is a very powerful language that allows us to query the database in a very flexible way.

 Another term you will hear is the **aggregation pipeline**.
 This consists of a series of stages that are executed in order.
 Each stage describes the operation to be performed on the data.
 The results of each stage are passed to the next stage, refining, transforming, and aggregating the data as it goes.